jacoscaz/quadstore/README.md

 ```

 Quadstore is a LevelDB-backed graph database for Node.js and the browser
-with native support for quads and the RDF/JS interface specification.
+with native support for quads, the RDF/JS interface specification, complex
-Additional features, such as SPARQL queries, are made available through
-separate modules.
+searches and SPARQL queries.

 Quadstore heavily borrows from [LevelGraph's approach to storing tuples][i1],
 maintaining multiple indexes each of which deals with a different permutation